Washington Chapter Seminars

 Who Should Attend?
 Attorneys, Guardian Ad Litem, Judicial

 Officers, Psychologists, Mental Health Professionals, Researchers and Treatment

 Providers involved with Family Law and Dependency Court custody matters.

-The Washington State Bar has approved this program for up to 6.0 hours of Continuing Legal Education (Activity ID: 385994).
+The Washington State Bar (WSBA) has approved the program for up to 6.0 hours of Continuing Legal Education (Activity ID: 385994).

 Attorneys wishing to have their CE credits reported to the WSBA for